-Management costs and sources of revenue An inter-agency partnership among the participating agencies provides opportunities for revenue sharing.
+Management costs and sources of revenue An interagency partnership among the participating agencies provides opportunities for revenue sharing.
 The Brevard County EEL Program proposed to set aside \$2.6 million dollars from their excess ad valorem revenues to begin a management endowment for the EEL Program sanctuary network.
 The EEL Program will work to increase funds for management to be consistent with or exceed State management appropriations.
-The EEL Selection Committee will aggressively seek matching funds for site management, development of environmental education programs, and for necessary research and monitoring.